kawaljen/dynamicwebsite/README.md

 <h2>Dynamic website </h2>
 A website with a simple CMS in PHP

-Administrator can manage items though admin part : Add, change or delete.
+Administrator can manage articles though admin part : Add, change or delete.

 Live version :